-- Determine whether the materials provide learning objectives at the larger learning sequence or unit level and whether the objectives are three dimensional. - Determine whether the summative assessment tasks obtain accurate measures of what students have learned. - o Compare to the unit objectives and the elements of the three dimensions within each objective. - Document when and how summative assessments contain multiple component tasks (e.g., a set of interrelated questions) incorporating three dimensions

-- o Individual SEPs, DCIs, or CCCs may individually be present in each of the various components of an assessment task within the summative process, but together, they help assess what students know and can do at the intersection of the three dimensions, related to the targeted learning objective. - Do not look only at single items, but at the collection of summative processes and tasks throughout each unit.
-Evidence should characterize the larger picture and focus on the summative assessment tasks across the sequence not just evaluating on single tasks.
+- Determine whether the materials provide learning objectives at the larger learning sequence or unit level and whether the objectives are three dimensional. - Determine whether the summative assessment tasks obtain accurate measures of what students learned. - o Compare to the objectives and the elements of the three dimensions within each objective. - o Determine whether each claimed element in the assessment target is required to complete the task. - Document when and how summative assessments contain multiple component tasks (e.g., a set of interrelated questions) incorporating three dimensions - Individual SEPs, DCIs, or CCCs may individually be present in each of the various components of an assessment task within the summative process, but together, they help assess what students know and can do at the intersection of the three dimensions, related to the targeted learning objective. - Do not look only at single items, but at the collection of summative processes and tasks throughout each unit.
+Evidence should characterize the larger picture and focus on the summative assessment tasks across the sequence, not just evaluating single tasks.